Separator

 Table of Contents

-As a small food business owner, there are many options for your marketing mix.
+As a small Canadian farm, food, or drink business owner, there are many options for your marketing mix.
 Many people put too much emphasis on just using social media to get their brand and product noticed.
-The truth is, email can be the most powerful component of your digital marketing channels, with a larger audience appeal and greater reach.
+The truth is, email marketing can be the most powerful component of your digital marketing channels, with a larger audience appeal and greater reach.

 Everybody has email.
 Everybody.
-And, the majority typically check it more than once a day.
+And, the majority of Canadian’s typically check it more than once a day.

 Not everybody is on your preferred social platforms, and most are not seeing your posts.